Fiend Without a Face: Reception

+The Monthly Film Bulletin wrote: "For the most part this is tepidly macabre.
+What may give the film a special interest for devotees of the genre is the final scene in which the creatures, hitherto invisible, appear as mobile brains with proboscis projections and trailing tails; the anatomical device whereby they are able to fly through the air as well is not explained.
+The trick photography is the best for a long time and the monsters have been devised with a certain amount of originality."

 A reviewer for Harrison's Reports wrote in May 1958, "Up until the last two reels, this British-made science-fiction-horror program horror melodrama is fairly interesting in the usual fantastic sort of way, because it deals with unexplained, invisible monsters who strangle their victims and supposedly suck out their brains and spinal cords.
 During the final fifteen minutes, however, the picture, instead of being mystifying or horrifying, is just plain revolting, to an extent that even those with strong stomachs may not be able to take it ...
 Because of its excessive gore, the picture is too unpalatable to be classified as entertainment."

 In contrast, a reviewer for Motion Picture Daily in June 1958 wrote, "This entry in the science fiction, horror division sweepstakes is well and logically constructed, capably acted and directed with an eye toward building suspense.
 The cast is substantially unknown but exploitation of the horror angle is indicated and should be effective."

 Later reviews concentrated on the low production values and lack of a cohesive plot, but with a 67% "Fresh" rating at the review aggregator website Rotten Tomatoes, Fiend Without a Face now is considered one of the best B movies of the 1950s.

 James Rolfe called the film the "best killer brain movie ever" and stated that "it may be the goriest film of its time".

 Leonard Maltin noted the film's "horrific climax, [and] good special effects."
 Marcella Papandrea of The Super Network said, "While the film gets off to a bit of a rocky start, it finds its footing fairly quickly though and it becomes quite immersive and intense."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Arthur Crabtree's Quatermass-style shocker starts off pretty ordinarily but, once the flying spinal cords whip into throat-choking action, the screams you hear may well be your own!
+British to the core, despite the pseudo-American trappings and fading Hollywood actor Marshall Thompson taking centre stage."

+Leslie Halliwell said: "Tepid shocker with well-organised mobile brains."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Dreary horror film whose only (considerable) interest lies in the special effects, ahead of their time."